May 2023 Greek parliamentary election

-Snap parliamentary elections were held in Greece on 21 May 2023.
-All 300 seats in the Hellenic Parliament were contested.
-They were the first elections since 1990 not to be held under a bonus seats system, due to amendments to the electoral law made in 2016.
-Instead, a purely proportional system was used.
+Snap parliamentary elections were held in Greece on 21 May 2023 to elect all 300 members of the Hellenic Parliament.
+They were the first elections since 1990 to be held without a seat bonus, due to amendments to the electoral law made in 2016.
+The elections instead used a system of proportional representation.

 The New Democracy of Prime Minister Kyriakos Mitsotakis achieved victory, winning a plurality.
 As the election did not result in any party gaining a majority, and no coalition government was formed by any of the parties eligible to do so, Mitsotakis called for another snap election in June.
 On 24 May 2023, as required by Greece's constitution, President Katerina Sakellaropoulou appointed Ioannis Sarmas to be the caretaker prime minister for the interim.

 Background

 On 8 February 2023 Parliament voted to prohibit parties led nominally or actually by convicts from running in the elections, a provision possibly applicable in the case of the National Party – Greeks party.
 New Democracy and PASOK voted for the law, while the Communist Party of Greece, Greek Solution and MeRA25 voted against, with Syriza voting present.

 Prime Minister Kyriakos Mitsotakis visited President Katerina Sakellaropoulou on 22 April 2023 in order to request the dissolution of the Parliament due to a national issue of extraordinary importance (pursuant to Article 41 of the Constitution of Greece); the issue cited was the need of political stability for the achievement of investment-grade.
 The election day was set for Sunday 21 May, a day before the end of the 30-day period within which elections must be held following the dissolution of the Parliament.

 A large number of parties, mostly of the far right, were stopped from running in the elections either because of legal or bureaucratic reasons.